 - Barbara worked full time for three months on a campaign to change the laws about drunk driving

 Some people end up with a long list and others a very short one.
 But the list you come up with is a clue to the types of goals, projects and activities that you might want to focus on this year.
-You want to consider devoting yourself to something that you will put on a list ten years from now when you do the same reflection.
+They may show up on your list ten years from now when you do the same reflection.

-Does this focus on meaning mean you have to give up being happy?
-Not at all.
-Happiness is a side effect.
+And remember, meaning and happiness are intertwined.
+Happiness is a side effect of meaning.
 When we take medication, sometimes it has side effects, which are almost always negative.
-But happiness is a positive side-effect.
-It often accompanies accomplishments and activities that are truly meaningful.
-And the happiness that is associated with meaningful activity stays with you in a way that isn’t the case with “new car” and “fun party” happiness.
+But happiness is a positive side-effect, often accompanying accomplishments and activities that are truly meaningful.

 So don’t give up on happiness, just take the scenic route instead.
 In this case, the scenic route actually gets you there faster.
 You may forget where you’re going and then, suddenly . . . you’re there!